 3. have clinical instructors who are licensed acupuncturists, whose credentials are sufficient to instruct and supervise postgraduate clinical trainees, and who are directly responsible for supervising the diagnosis, treatment and evaluation of every patient treated by the postgraduate clinical trainee;

 (d) The Committee may conduct an onsite visit to decide whether to approve a postgraduate training program, and to determine whether the institution is in compliance with 243 CMR 5.04(4)(b) and (c).
-The Committee may withdraw approval of a postgraduate clinical program if the Committee determines that the program is not in compliance.
+The Committee may withdraw approval of a postgraduate clinical program if the Committee determines that the program is not in compliance with applicable regulations and guidelines.

-(5) Reciprocal Approval Agreements.
+(6) Reciprocal Approval Agreements.
 The Committee may enter into reciprocal agreements with other states to facilitate the approval of schools and clinical programs.